hkuno9000/cygbin/README.md

 # cygbin
-This is ~/bin on my cygwin.
+This is ~/bin on cygwin, git-for-windows, WSL, native Linux or macOS.
 This is a backup for me.
 But you can use them under MIT License.

 ## contents